KSneijders/AoE2ScenarioParser/docs/cheatsheets/triggers.md

 ### Copy per player

 Just like the `copy_trigger` function, this trigger makes a (deep) copy of the given function.
-But, while copying, it'll change the everything player related.
+But, while copying, it'll change everything player related.
 With this function comes great control.
 Below the usage is shown: